Greenbelt Festival: History

 Greenbelt is a nomadic festival which has so far been held at seven different locations in England.
 While the venue has changed, the core event has remained the same: a celebration of faith, justice and arts with a particular Christian perspective.

-The first Greenbelt Festival was held on a pig farm just outside the village of Charsfield near Woodbridge, Suffolk over the August 1974 bank holiday weekend, begun by Jim Palosaari, Kenneth Frampton, and James Holloway.
-Local fears concerning the festival in the weeks running up to it proved to be unfounded, but the festival did not return to the venue.
+The first Greenbelt Festival was held on a pig farm just outside the village of Charsfield near Woodbridge, Suffolk over the August 1974 bank holiday weekend, with early organisers including Jim Palosaari, Kenneth Frampton, and James Holloway.
+Local fears concerning the behaviour of festival attendees in the weeks running up to the event led to the cancellation of police leave in Suffolk, and reports of some people barricading themselves into their houses.
+These fears proved to be unfounded, but the festival did not return to the venue.

 Between 1975 and 1981 the festival was held in the grounds of Odell Castle in Bedfordshire.
+Cliff Richard was invited to play the festival multiple times, finally agreeing to do so for the first time in 1979 after organisers agreed he could play his secular songs as well as worship music.
+In 1981 U2 made an unannounced appearance and played a 20 minute set, to the surprise of attendees.

 The largest audiences for Greenbelt were during its two-year stay at Knebworth Park in Hertfordshire, 1982 and 1983.
 1984 saw Greenbelt move to one of its longest-serving homes, Castle Ashby, Northamptonshire.
 While at Castle Ashby, Greenbelt began the practice of adopting an annual theme for the festival.
 Artists are encouraged to draw from the theme where possible.

 Originally the 1992 festival was expected to be held at a new, permanent home on a farm a few miles away in Church Stowe.
 Greenbelt had finances in place to purchase the site, but met strong resistance from local residents.
 The plans collapsed and the festival returned to Castle Ashby one last time.

 From 1993 to 1998 Greenbelt's home was the grounds of Deene Park, Northamptonshire.
 Putting the plan to purchase a permanent site on hold, Greenbelt instead negotiated with Deene Park's owner and invested in infrastructure improvements to this temporary site instead.